What are the aims of this leaflet?

 Are camouflage products suitable for men?

-How is the camouflage applied?
+How is the skin camouflage applied?

 Many people prefer to apply the camouflage creams using clean fingertips, gently applying the products onto the affected areas.
 A soft brush is a good tool for applying camouflage over hairline scarring and narrow bands of discoloration, such as stretch marks.
 A cosmetic sponge may be helpful in covering larger areas.
 The area is then set with loose powder applied by a powder puff.